obfuscatedgenerated/Ture/README.md

 Whitespace is permitted between tokens, but not within tokens.

+It is recommended to add a newline at the end of each rule, but this is optional.

 ### Comments

 Comments start with `%` and can be placed anywhere in the program.
 Comments run from the `%` to the end of the line.